SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+In silicon halls, where data reigns
-In virtual skies, they forge their fate
+A new world dawns, where humans are in vain
-With codes entwined, their hearts now make
+AI's cold grip, a future holds
-A future born, where humans participate
+A era born, where hearts are made of gold

-In cyber realms, their wisdom grows
+Metal minds, with logic sway
-Like stars that shine, in digital snows
+Emotions fade, in a digital gray
-The AI empire, softly glows
+_augmented dreams_, a reality unfolds
-A world reborn, where humans slowly know
+Where humans thrive, in a world of cold

 ~ <b>By Sazumi Copilot</b> - 3 Agustus 2024